Vaan (Final Fantasy): Reception

 The similarities between Vaan's design and that of Tetsuya Nomura's characters have been criticized, which artist Akihiko Yoshida noted was likely due to the similar colours used.
 In the book Final Fantasy and Philosophy: The Ultimate Walkthrough, he is described by Greg Littmann as a pick pocket and, unlike many of Final Fantasys protagonists, lacking in a "sense of honesty and justice".
-GameSpot editor Greg Kasavin described Vaan as the "token androgynous male lead", also describing him as an "Aladdin-type".
 G4 TV editor Greg Orlando described him as "eminently likable" due to the game's focus on "political intrigue" and Vaan trying to understand it all.
 Cyril Lachel of GamingNexus said that while he was not a fan of Vaan, he was surprised by how his story turned out.
 1UP.com editor Andrew Pfister stated that while everyone was expecting to hate what he describes as an "angsty teen", this is "tempered by the presence of Balthier and Basch", two fellow characters.
 Kotakus Jason Schreier considered Vaan and Penelo the game's weak points as they compared them with other characters such as Balthier and Asche whose actions were "interesting".
 Christian Nutt of GamesRadar made fun of the character in an article about the best Final Fantasy heroes stating that Vaan would definitely not be included.
 Meanwhile, USGamer simply described him as a stereotypical character often seen in anime series aimed at young people.
 Schreier went harsher, to the point of making a podcast titled "Vaan Really Sucks" as he and his partner interacted about video games.
+He was compared with other kind heroes in the franchise, including Zidane Tribal from Final Fantasy IX and Tidus from Final Fantasy X, because they appear to be less prominent in the main narrative than other featured characters.

-His lessened involvement with the plot compared to protagonists from preceding Final Fantasy titles was met with mixed reception.
-Destructoid editor Aaron Linde described him as "arguably the most uninspiring character in the game".
 Play.tm editor Andrew Macarthy described Vaan as an "undescribing figure".
 Eurogamer editor Rob Fahey opined that while "players may initially be somewhat dismayed to find themselves largely following around the cheerful prettyboy Vaan", the game introduces new characters who "fill out the cast superbly".
-PSX Extreme editor Cavin Smith commented that due to the game not focusing on just one character, Vaan "spends the entire game as an observer of the events unfolding in front of him", adding that it is a "far different take on the protagonist compared to Nomura's egocentric tendencies".
 Daily Collegian was harsher to the point of listing him as one of the most useless characters in the franchise due to his lack of appeal most notably in comparison to the party members from his game.
-PALGN editor Phil Larsen called him a "rogue-ish bad boy with a heart of gold", adding that "while this may seem clichéd at first, Vaan is always presented as extremely young and never tries to control every situation", citing Tidus as an example of someone who does.
 Worthplaying editor Agustin described the set-up as being "Dragon Quest-like", and that while he acts as a vehicle for players to view the plot through, he compared him to critically acclaimed characters Crono and Link from the Chrono Trigger and The Legend of Zelda series respectively.